waschmittel/springentityprovider/README.md

 # Spring Entity Provider for Vaadin

 This is a data provider for Vaadin 8 using Spring Data.
 It supports pagination and sorting.
+Avoids boilerplate code.

 # Example